top of page

 Autism has several alternative names that you may encounter.
 The medical term for autism is Autism Spectrum Disorder (ASD), which is commonly used by healthcare professionals and appears in medical records and documents.

-Asperger's syndrome, previously a prevalent subtype of autism and ASD, was removed from the DSM-5 diagnostic manual in 2013.
-Today, individuals who fit the typical profile for Asperger's syndrome are typically diagnosed with ASD.
-Although the term Asperger's syndrome is considered problematic, some people who received a diagnosis of Asperger's may still view it as a significant part of their identity and continue to use the term.
+"Asperger's syndrome", previously a prevalent subtype of autism and ASD, was removed from the DSM-5 diagnostic manual in 2013.
+Today, individuals who previously fit the profile for Asperger's syndrome are referred to as autistic and diagnosed with ASD.
+Although the term Asperger's syndrome is considered problematic due to the history of Hans Asperger, some people who received a diagnosis of Asperger's may still view it as a significant part of their identity and continue to use the term.
 Other individuals may choose to identify themselves as autistic.

 If I am Autistic, am I inferior or unlovable?